cdevroe/unmark/readme.md

 - You could also run this from the command line `php index.php migrations latest`

-We Use Grunt
+Building Locally
 ==

-- We use Grunt to compile our SASS files as well as concat/uglify our JS files for production and some other small tasks.
+- We use [Grunt](http://gruntjs.com/) to compile our SASS files as well as concat/uglify our JS files for production and some other small tasks.
 - For more info, please [check out our Grunt guide](https://github.com/plainmade/nilai/wiki/Grunt).

+Staging
+==

+Generally our **staging** branch will always be kept up to date with **master**, unless we are testing a feature.
+We use this internally to test on our staging server.
+You can feel free to use this at any time, just note that things might not always work 100%.

 How To Contribute